Status of Women in Linguistics (COSWL)

 - Monitoring and advancing the status of women in linguistics.

 - Proposing to the Executive Committee LSA policies regarding the rights, opportunities, and needs of women in linguistics, as well as evaluating said policies.

 - Maintaining liaison with other organizations concerned with the status of women in linguistics and investigating possibilities for cooperating with such groups on specific projects.

-- Advocating for the Society's guidelines for nonsexist usage, proposing revisions or additions to the Executive Committee as deemed appropriate.
+- Advocating for the Society's Guidelines for Inclusive Language, proposing revisions or additions to the Executive Committee as deemed appropriate.

 - Organizing professional development programming to assist women in advancing their careers as linguists.

 - Encouraging research on language and gender, as well as gender and sexuality.

 - At least 6 members serving three-year terms.